 How to use buprenorphine/ naloxone film:

 Use buprenorphine/naloxone film as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Buprenorphine/naloxone film comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
 Read it again each time you get buprenorphine/naloxone film refilled.

-- Do not cut, chew, or swallow the film whole.
-Place the film under your tongue, close to the base either to the left or right of the center.
+- Do not cut, tear, chew, or swallow the film whole.
+To place the film, hold it with the text facing up.
+Place the side of the film with the writing against the inside of your cheek.
+Press and hold the film in place for 5 seconds.
 Keep the film in place and allow it to completely dissolve.
-Do not eat, drink, smoke, or talk while the film is dissolving.
+Do not eat or drink while the film is dissolving.

-- Do not move the film once it has been placed.
+- Do not touch the film with your tongue or finger once it has been placed.